Week 2 takeaways for every team: Concern for Eagles, Steelers?

-Concern grew for some teams with Super Bowl hopes in the second week of the 2018 NFL season.
+Concern grew for a few teams with Super Bowl hopes in the second week of the 2018 NFL season.
 The Patriots, Eagles and Steelers all fell, the Vikings and Packers settled for a tie (yes, another one!) and the Saints just slipped by for a close win.

-Here are all of the biggest takeaways from Week 2 (through Sunday's afternoon games).
+Here are all of the biggest takeaways from Week 2.

 Jump to a matchup: